Hello. I am new here, so this may be an old request, but I cannot find any related articles on the forum. A little background to this request...

 Any help or guidance would be appreciated.
 I have begun the process of editing these files, one by one, but I'm getting just a bit frustrated...

 There should be column more to the right that tells you which tag versions are in the files (like ID3V2.3, V1, APE) and it should tell you which tag version you currently see.

 If it is APE then it is fairly likely that these are out of sync with the ID3Vx tags and as they overrule the V2 and V1 tags you see only the contents of the APE tags.

-Go to Tools>Options>Tags>Mpeg and switch off reading APE tags.
+Go to File>Options>Tags>Mpeg and switch off reading APE tags.

 Or if it is the other way round that you have all the data in the APE tags and none in the V2 ones, then switch it on.

 In the end, when you see the right data, set APE to be deleted and read but not written, cut the tag and save it immideately.

 I checked as far to the right as I could move the window, but didn't see the column you suggested should be visible.
 The furthest column to the right that I can see is labeled "Modified", with date/time data.
 I checked the view menu and didn't find a column that shows tag version.
 Is there another switch I need to turn on to be able to see this column?

 Right-click on a column header in the file list.

 Create a new one: Enter a column header (name).